oneclick-burp/BurpFusion-Core/README.md

 # BurpSuite-Pro-Installer
-One-Click BurpSuite Pro Installer with essential plugins for penetration testers
+One-Click BurpSuite Installer with essential plugins for penetration testers

 **Professional Edition**
 Legal use only - Requires valid BurpSuite license